The void-galaxy cross-correlation function with massive neutrinos and modified gravity: Theory

 \subsubsection{Velocity modelling}

 Equation~(\ref{eq:streaming_coord_change}) depends on the coherent mean outflow velocity profile around the void, $\mathbf{v}(r) = v_r(r)\hat{\mathbf{r}}$.
-This quantity can be provided to the model through a template, for example obtained from a simulation, or it can be modelled separately.
+This quantity can be provided to the model through a template, for example, obtained from a simulation, or it can be modelled separately.
 Typically, using linear perturbation theory and the continuity equation \citep{Peebles1980,Peebles1993}, the expression

 is used for the radial outflow velocity profile.
-Here $f=\mathrm{d}\ln D/\mathrm{d}\ln a$ is the linear growth rate, with $D$ as the growth factor, and $\Delta(r)$ is the integrated density,
+Here, $f=\mathrm{d}\ln D/\mathrm{d}\ln a$ is the linear growth rate, with $D$ as the growth factor, and $\Delta(r)$ is the integrated density,

-with $\delta(r)$ the dark matter overdensity profile around the void.
-It was shown in \cite{Nadathur2019} that $\Delta(r)\propto\sigma_8$, which leads to $v_r(r)$ depending on the combination of the parameters $f\sigma_8$, where $\sigma_8$ is the amplitude of the linear matter power spectrum at a scale of $8\,h^{-1}\mathrm{Mpc}$.
+with $\delta(r)$ the dark matter overdensity profile around the void. \cite{Nadathur2019} show that $\Delta(r)\propto\sigma_8$, which leads to $v_r(r)$ depending on the combination of the parameters $f\sigma_8$, where $\sigma_8$ is the amplitude of the linear matter power spectrum at a scale of $8\,h^{-1}\mathrm{Mpc}$.
 It is also worth noting that in the process of deriving Eq.~(\ref{eq:vr_lin}), the growth rate is assumed constant, which does not hold for cosmologies with massive neutrinos or modified gravity, where the growth rate is scale-dependent (e.g. \cite{Hernandez2017,Mirzatuny2019}).

 Although Eq.~(\ref{eq:vr_lin}) is commonly used to model the coherent outflow velocity, the expression in Eq.~(\ref{eq:streaming_coord_change}) should hold for any spherically symmetric velocity profile.
-One other example of this is the more general velocity profile from \cite{Paillas2021} which introduces an extra degree of freedom,
+One other example of this is the more general velocity profile from \cite{Paillas2021}, which introduces an extra degree of freedom,

-Here $\xi_0(r)$ is the void-galaxy CCF monopole and $A_v$ is a free parameter.
+Here, $\xi_0(r)$ is the void-galaxy CCF monopole and $A_v$ is a free parameter.
 This expression is able to better fit the void velocity profile by adjusting $A_v$.
 However, the value of $A_v$ must be estimated from, for example, simulations if we want to use Eq.~(\ref{eq:general_vr}) for void-galaxy CCF modelling.